AFx3/crema-static-analyzer/README.md

 * Crema is a static analysis tool for Rust-C FFI.
 It detects memory errors (memory leak, double-free and use-after-free) in pure Rust code and Rust interacting with C code.
 * Crema constructs an inter-procedural Control Flow Graph (ICFG) capturing the interactions between Rust and C functions.
-* To build such a graph, crema exploit Rust MIR and LLVM IR (for C representation).
+* To build such a graph, crema exploits Rust MIR and LLVM IR (for C representation).
 * The ICFG includes dummyCall and dummyRet nodes storing the association between the two different IRs.
 * The abstract domain tracks taint information related to heap management, focusing specifically on memory objects passed through FFI and their ownership.
-* For testing crema see REPLICATE_RESULTS.md
+* For testing Crema, see REPLICATE_RESULTS.md
-* Crema is in very early development stage, so note that currenty the cargo target projects requires a main.rs entry point.
+* Crema is in a very early development stage, so note that currently the cargo target projects require a main.rs entry point.

 # Run with Docker